 What Causes Sarcoidosis?

 The exact cause of sarcoidosis is not known.
-It is a type of autoimmune disease associated with an abnormal immune response, but what triggers this response is uncertain.
+It may be a type of autoimmune disease associated with an abnormal immune response, but what triggers this response is uncertain.
 How sarcoidosis spreads from one part of the body to another is still being studied.